dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 - **Resource Owner** (RO) - owns the RS, and has delegated RS access token creation to the AS.
 The RO may be the same entity as the User, or may be a different entity that the AS interacts with independent of the Client.

-## Additional Terms
+## Handles

-The following handles and access token are strings issued by the AS to the Client, that are opaque to the Client.
+Handles are strings issued by the AS to the Client, that are opaque to the Client.

 - **completion handle** - represents the client request.
 Presented back to the AS in a completion request.

-- **access handle** - represents the access the AS has granted the Client.
+- **access handle** - represents the access the AS has granted the Client to the RS.
 The Client proves possession of its key when presenting an access handle to access an RS.
 The RS is able to understand the authorizations represented by the access handle directly, or through an introspection call.
 The RS is able to verify the access handle was issued to the Client that presented it.

-- **refresh handle** - represents the access the AS has granted the Client.
+- **refresh handle** - represents the access the AS has granted the Client to a RS.
 Presented back to the AS when the Client wants a fresh access token or access handle.

 When presenting any of the above handles, the Client always proves possession of its key.

-- **access token** - represents the access the AS has granted the Client.
-The Client presents the access token as a bearer token when accessing an RS.
-The RS is able to understand the authorizations represented by the access handle directly, or through an introspection call.
+## Reused Terms

+- **access token** - an access token as defined in {{RFC6749}} Section 1.4.

+- **Claims** - Claims as defined in {{OIDC}} Section 5.

-- **Client ID** - a AS unique identifier for a Registered Client.
+- **Client ID** - an AS unique identifier for a Registered Client as defined in {{RFC6749}} Section 2.2.

-- **ID Token** - a token as defined in {{OIDC}} Section 2.
+- **ID Token** - an ID Token as defined in {{OIDC}} Section 2.

+- **Claims** - Claims as defined in {{OIDC}} Section 5.

+- **NumericDate** - a NumericDate as defined in {{RFC7519}} Section 2.

 ## Sequence {#Sequence}

 1. **AS Discovery** The Client discovers the AS end point, keys, supported claims and authorizations, and other capabilities.
 Some, or all of this information could be manually preconfigured, or dynamically obtained.
-AS discovery is out of scope of this document.
+Dynamic AS discovery is out of scope of this document.

 2. **Initiation Request** ({{InitiationRequest}}) The Client creates an initiation request ({{InitiationRequestJSON}}) for authorization to API resources and/or identity claims about the User and sends it with an HTTP POST to the AS endpoint.

 3. **Initiation Response**  ({{InitiationResponse}}) The AS processes the request and determines if it needs to interact with the RO or User.
 If interaction is not required, the AS returns a completion response ({{CompletionResponseJSON}}).
 If interaction is required the AS returns an initiation response ({{InitiationResponseJSON}}) that includes completion handle and uri, and interaction instructions if the AS wants the Client to start the interaction.

 4. **Interaction** ({{Interaction}}) If the AS sent interaction instructions to the Client, the Client executes them.
 The AS then interacts with the User and/or RO to obtain authorization.
+The AS interaction with an RO may be asynchronous, and take time to complete.

 5. **Completion Request** ({{CompletionRequest}}) The Client sends the completion handle to the completion uri.
 The Client may make the completion request while waiting for the interaction to complete.

 6. **Completion Response** ({{CompletionResponse}}) When any required interaction has been completed, the AS responds to the Client with a completion response ({{CompletionResponseJSON}}) containing authorized RS access tokens and User identity claims.
 The AS may provide refresh handles and uris for each access token if they are authorized.
 If proof-of-possession is required for accessing the RS, the AS will provide access handles instead of access tokens.
+If the AS has not completed the interaction, it will return a retry response for the Client to make a new completion request.

 7. **Resource Request** ({{Bearer}} & {{POP}}) The Client uses an access token with the RS, or the access handle if proof-of-possession is required for access.